 - and portfolio company CORE Media Group in the successful defense of a stockholder class action arising from Apollo’s acquisition of CORE, in which shareholders alleged that Apollo aided and abetted CORE’s directors in alleged breaches of their fiduciary duties;

-- portfolio company CKx, Inc. in the successful defense of an appraisal proceeding in which the Chancery Court held, after a full trial on the merits, that the merger price being offered by the acquirer, certain funds managed by affiliates of Apollo Global Management, LLC, was the best available measure of CKx’s fair value.
-That decision was affirmed by the Delaware Supreme Court; and
+- portfolio company CKx, Inc. (now known as CORE Media Group) in the successful defense of an appraisal proceeding in which the Chancery Court held, after a full trial on the merits, that the merger price being offered by the acquirer, certain funds managed by affiliates of Apollo Global Management, LLC, was the best available measure of CKx’s fair value.
+That decision was affirmed by the Delaware Supreme Court;

-- Apollo and portfolio company Hexion Specialty Chemicals in the favorable settlement of multi-billion dollar claims asserted by Huntsman Corporation in multiple jurisdictions after an adverse judgment in the Delaware Court of Chancery regarding a merger agreement with Huntsman.
+- Apollo and portfolio company Hexion Specialty Chemicals in the favorable settlement of multibillion-dollar claims asserted by Huntsman Corporation in multiple jurisdictions after an adverse judgment in the Delaware Court of Chancery regarding a merger agreement with Huntsman; and

 - Several investment funds that collectively held a minority stake in Loral Space & Communications in a significant trial victory in a challenge to an equity transaction in which the Delaware Court of Chancery issued a sweeping injunctive relief and an award of all attorney’s fees.